jwyce/woofinder/README.md

   where cookies will not be used in a request (even HTTPOnly) if the request is to a different domain.
 One way around this would be to change our auth flow (not currently in my control) or to allow tracking from your device's settings.
-- **Note on persisting global state** - Essentially, I wanted to have some level of persistance when a user is signed in so if they refresh, close the tab, internet turns off, or for any other number of reasons, application state is preserved.
+- **Note on persisting global state** - Essentially, I wanted to have some level of persistence when a user is signed in so if they refresh, close the tab, internet turns off, or for any other number of reasons, application state is preserved.
 I chose to synchronize the global state store with localStorage to achieve this effect.
 If I had my own server or another service, I think a better